 The following table sets forth a summary of the compensation we paid to our non-employee directors during 2013.
 Other than as set forth in the table below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the other non-employee members of our board of directors in 2013.
-Mr. Noves received no compensation for his service as a director, and, consequently, is not included in this table.
+Mr. Noyes received no compensation for his service as a director, and, consequently, is not included in this table.

 Prior to this offering, we did not have a formal policy for compensating our non-employee directors.
 However, non-employee directors who are not affiliated with any of our major stockholders may receive stock options and other equity awards under our stock incentive plans from time to time as determined by our board of directors.
 We also reimburse non-employee directors for travel expenses incurred in connection with their duties as directors.
-We expect to adopt a new compensation program for our non-employee directors concurrent with the consummation of this offering.
-We are still considering the design of this program and have retained an independent compensation consultant to help us determine its terms.

-Name Fees Earned or Paid in Cash Stock Options All Other Compensation
+Name Earned or d in Cash Stock Options All Other Compensation

 Hubert Birner, Ph.D.

-Todd Foley
+Todd Foley -

-F. Nicholas Franano, M.D.(1) \$ 43,000
+F. Nicholas Franano, M.D.(1) - \$ 43,000

 John G. Freund, M.D.

 Brendan M. O'Leary, Ph.D.

-Gregory D. Phelps(2) \$ 20,000
+Gregory D. Phelps(2) \$ 20,000 - -

-- (1) Amount represents consulting fees for services rendered by Dr. Franano. - (2) Amount represents annual director fee for Mr. Phelps.
+(1) Amount represents consulting fees for services rendered by Dr. Franano.

+(2) Amount represents annual director fee for Mr. Phelps.
 Amount was paid in equal quarterly installments.